orodsem/trout/README.md

 End Points
 ----------
-## 0. You can see the API documentation at http://trout.dev.com.au/api/doc
+## 0. API Documentation

-  **NOTE**: This is not the complete list, only generated for demonstration and proof of concept
+  You can see the API documentation at http://trout.dev.com.au/api/doc **NOTE**: This is not the complete list, only generated for demonstration and proof of concept

 ## 1. Display a JobOffer/Profile by id